 The College of Liberal Arts and Social Sciences offers students a traditional liberal arts education to meet the needs of the 21st century, allowing them to compete for a variety of careers in an increasingly complex and evolving world.

 In AUM’s Master of Science in Political Science (MPS) program, graduate students gain rigorous, advanced training in core political science ideas and cutting-edge research and statistical methodology.
 Students learn how to develop, test, and interpret answers to relevant research questions with significant policy implications.
 This in-depth training program in political science is designed for students who seek academic or professional careers.
 It provides an opportunity for students to:

-The program, which is designed to be completed in three or four semesters, requires 10 courses, or 30 credit hours, including six required courses and four electives.
+The program, which is designed to be completed in three or four semesters, requires 10 courses, or 30 credit hours, including three required courses and seven electives.
 See the plan of study for details.